-In this case, the new seal fits differently to the old one, we are going to be feeding this flange into this groove all the way around the door.
-Starting at the top corner, just press the new seal into place.
+Time for the new seal… Starting at the top corner, feeding the seal flange into its groove all the way around the door.
 Press firmly all the way along the top.
-When the top edge is in place, I will just need to do the same along the other 3 sides.
+When the top edge is in place, do the same along the other 3 sides.

 Great work!
 You can now get back to being able to have the freezer door sealed correctly once again!

 Fancy Giving Your Fridge Some Loving Care & Attention?

 Your fridge is obviously an important appliance in your home taking care of all your favourite foods.
 At eSpares we have a wide range of products available to help you with the care and maintenance of your fridge.
 Choose from items including deodorizers, cleaning sprays, cleaning wipes and even a Purifair Starter Kit - which will help to reduce lingering odours and bacteria in your fridge. `